Privacy Policy

 6.2 Disclosure

-• Internal Use: Access to personal information is limited to staff who need it to perform their duties.
+• Internal Use: Access is limited to staff who need it to perform their duties.

-• External Disclosure: Information may be shared with third parties such as regulatory bodies, educational institutions, and service providers as required by law or with consent.
+• External Disclosure: May be shared with regulatory bodies, educational institutions, and service providers as required by law or with consent.

 • International Transfers: Personal information of international students may be transferred to relevant authorities and educational institutions in their home countries as required.